What will Gaia tell us about the Galactic disk?: Distance and velocity accuracy and statistics

 A G3 dwarf with $M_V = 5.0$ has $G=16.5$ at a distance of 2\,kpc, and so a parallax accuracy of about 40\,\uas.
 The parallax itself is 500\,\uas, so the fde is 8\%.
 The transverse velocity accuracy is just 0.4\,km/s Moving it to 4\,kpc reduces the accuracy and parallax to 80\,\uas\ and 250\,\uas\ respectively, giving an fde of 30\%.

 The velocity accuracies in particular are very good when one considers typical velocities within the Galaxy (e.g.\ the rotation of the LSR about the Galactic centre is about 220\,km/s).
 So as the distance increases, it is parallaxes rather than the proper motions which first become less useful, although at large distances the transverse velocity uncertainty becomes dominated by the parallax error.
-The distance at which the parallax error is 50\% is 5\,kpc for the G3 dwarf and 35\,kpc for the K1 giant, where the latter has an apparent magnitude of $G=18.8$.
-Thus we see that beyond a distance of about 40\,kpc (depending on intrinsic magnitude), the Gaia parallaxes on {\em individual} objects are no longer much good, so we will have to rely on spectroscopic parallaxes (derived from the onboard spectrophotometry), in particular to convert proper motions to velocities.
+The distance at which the parallax error is 50\% is 5\,kpc for the G3 dwarf (which then has $G=18.3$) and 13\,kpc for the K1 giant (which then has $G=16.1$).
+Thus we see that beyond some distance which depends on intrinsic magnitude, the Gaia parallaxes on {\em individual} objects are no longer much good, so we will have to rely on spectroscopic parallaxes (derived from the onboard spectrophotometry), in particular to convert proper motions to velocities.